 By the time this handler runs, payment is already verified by the middleware.
 Your business logic doesn’t know or care about payments — it just does its thing.
 You can stack payments too — pay again on an already-featured record and it extends from the current expiry, not from now.
 Seemed like the right behaviour.

-Why this is exciting
+Why this works now

 No user accounts needed.
 No payment method on file.
 No PCI compliance surface.
 A wallet, $5 USDC, and a signed transaction is the entire auth flow.
 The treasury address is just an EOA — every payment is verifiable on Basescan.